 Having said all the above points, if a business leader decides to put their thoughts together and implement these suggestions – intertwining the business and HR strategy, then they will easily see a spike in employee productivity and a highly engaged workforce.

-If the organization’s plan is to stay ahead of its competition, then Human Resource Manager’s duty would be to support employees in learning new skills, build new age platforms and integrating technology in HR transactions.
+If the organization’s plan is to stay ahead of its competition, then the human resource manager’s duty would be to support employees in learning new skills, building new-age platforms, and integrating technology in HR transactions.

-If an organization has done exceedingly well, then Human Resource Manager’s plan could be 100% pay-out of Performance linked Incentive.
+If an organization has done exceedingly well, then the Human Resource Manager’s plan could be a 100% pay-out of Performance-linked Incentive.
 If an organization is reaching the maturity stage of business operations, then the HR plan would be to start succession planning.
 It is as simple and directly proportional as that!

 The Way Forward

 Valuing human capital is not a one-time activity.
 It needs to become a part of your organisation’s culture and everyday dealings.
-And for doing so, dialogue needs to be initiated between the CEO/ top level management and the CHRO/ Head of the Human Resource department of the company.
-Unless the top leader doesn’t echo the same thoughts, it will not trickle down in the organization structure.
+To do so, dialogue needs to be initiated between the CEO/top-level management and the CHRO/ Head of the Human Resources department of the company.
+Unless the top leader doesn’t echo the same thoughts, they will not trickle down in the organization’s structure.

 May it’s time to follow suit and see the difference for yourself?